manjotmb20/Rdatasets/doc/Stat2Data/rst/Cuckoo.rst

 Cuckoos are knows to lay their eggs in the nests of other (host) birds.
 The eggs are then adopted and hatched by the host birds.
-The data give the lengths of cuckoo eggs found in nests of varous other bird species.
+The data give the lengths of cuckoo eggs found in nests of various other bird species.

 Source
 ~~~~~~